clem/afsy-rabbitmq-tutorial/doc/tutorial.md

 ### RabbitMQ Install

 So, here we go.
-Firstly, we need to install [RabbitMQ](http://www.rabbitmq.com/), and, I assure you before you'll ask, it is available for [Linux](http://www.rabbitmq.com/install-debian.html), [Mac](http://www.rabbitmq.com/install-standalone-mac.html) and [Windows](http://www.rabbitmq.com/install-windows.html).
+Firstly, we need to install [RabbitMQ](http://www.rabbitmq.com/), and, I assure you before you will ask, it is available for [Linux](http://www.rabbitmq.com/install-debian.html), [Mac](http://www.rabbitmq.com/install-standalone-mac.html) and [Windows](http://www.rabbitmq.com/install-windows.html).

 One installed, you only need to launch the server with this command: